Frequently Asked Questions - Prospective Volunteers

 What vaccines are required? | back to top

-- A verbal history of having the chicken pox disease; or proof of 2 Varivax vaccinations; or a positive Varicella Antibody titer.
+- A verbal history of having the chicken pox disease; or proof of two Varivax vaccinations; or a positive Varicella Antibody titer.
 Includes all volunteers.

 - All volunteers will need to provide verbal proof/recollection of having either a Tetanus or Tdap vaccine within the last 10 years.
 If the volunteer does not recall having this vaccination, they will be advised that it is a highly recommended vaccine.
 Employee Health Services highly recommends that volunteers working in pediatrics and high risk departments be vaccinated with the Tetanus, Diphtheria, and Pertussis (Tdap) vaccine.
 Employee Health Services will provide this vaccination free of charge to those working in high risk and pediatric departments.
 Tdap vaccine is not to be given to anyone over the age of 65.